-While Sydney and regional NSW will welcome visitors with open arms, holidaymakers should call their planned accommodation venues, attractions and tourism operators to confirm bookings and any requirements before travelling.
+While Sydney and regional NSW continue to welcome visitors, holidaymakers should call their planned accommodation venues, attractions and tourism operators to confirm bookings and any requirements before travelling.

 Visitors and businesses must follow the latest health advice in terms of physical distancing, practicing good hygiene, and staying home if feeling unwell.